Skip to main content

 Entities

-Here’s an overview of how you can manage your entities using the VS Code extension:
+The following table provides an overview of managing entities using the VS Code extension:

 ProjectExperimentPersonalizationVariationSegmentGoalCustom data